-In a chat program you join a chat room.
+Group Chat: In one type of chat program you join a chat room.
 You write messages that appear in a window that shows all the messages being sent in this chat room.
 Everyone who is logged in to this room can read your messages.

 For more on how to use mIRC: Prometheus Project tutorial on IRC .

 Recent versions of instant messaging include the ability to use video conferencing, to play games together with your friends, and even to make phone calls over the Internet.
-Examples of instant messaging programs are ICQ, AOL Instant Messenger, Yahoo!
-Messenger, Google Talk, Facebook, and Windows Live Messenger.
+Examples of instant messaging programs are ICQ , Yahoo!
+Messenger , Google Talk , Facebook Messenger, and Skype Instant Messaging .

 The image below shows what such messages look like in a chat in Facebook.
 You type your next comment in the text box at the bottom.
 The Facebook profile picture for the person 'talking' shows at the left.